-Step 1: Open the Excel document and then go to File > Info > Protect Document >Protect Workbook Structure.
+Step 1: Open the Excel document and then go to File > Info > Protect Workbook >Protect Workbook Structure.
 You can also find the "Unprotect Workbook" option from "Review" tab.

 Step 2: Enter the password in the dialogue box that appears and save the document as you normally would.

-Method 2.
-Remove Password from Excel 2010 If You Forgot the Password
+Case 2.
+How to Remove Password from Excel 2010 If Forgotten

-The best ways to recover an opening password for an Excel document is to use a program specifically designed for this purpose.
-One of the best tools for this purpose is Passper for Excel, a password recovery tool that is highly effective in helping you recover any opening password and remove all restrictions placed on an Excel document in a single click.
+The best and secure way to recover an opening password for an Excel document is to use an offline program specifically designed for this purpose.
+One of the best tools for this purpose is Passper for Excel, a password removal tool that is highly effective in helping you recover opening password and then remove it within 3 simple steps.
 To do this, Passer for Excel employs the following features:

-It utilizes 4 very powerful attack modes to find the opening password and then remove it, thereby becoming one of the most powerful recovery tools with the highest recovery rate.
+It utilizes 4 very powerful attack modes to find the opening password and then remove it, thereby becoming one of the most powerful password unlocker tools with the highest success rate.